Back to National Guide

 Sydney-Specific Considerations

-Eastern suburbs hardwood decks.
-Suburbs like Randwick, Coogee, Bronte, and Maroubra are full of merbau and spotted gum decks.
-These hardwoods look fantastic when oiled but turn grey within months if maintenance is skipped.
-The key is a regular oil cycle: clean, light sand, oil.
-Once you let it go too long, the restoration cost is significantly more than the maintenance cost would have been.
+Eastern suburbs hardwood decks (Randwick, Coogee, Bronte, Maroubra).
+These suburbs are full of merbau and spotted gum decks that look rich and warm when freshly oiled but turn silver-grey within months if maintenance is skipped.
+In Sydney's sun, a merbau deck in a north-facing backyard needs re-oiling every 12 months.
+The key is a regular oil cycle: clean, light sand, re-oil.
+Intergrain UltraDeck or Cabot's Deck & Exterior Stain (Oil Based) are the most commonly specified products for these hardwoods.
+Once you let the maintenance lapse for 2–3 years, the restoration cost (heavy sand plus 2–3 coats) is three to four times what the annual maintenance re-oil would have cost.

-Compact urban backyards.
-Many inner-city Sydney homes (Surry Hills, Newtown, Marrickville) have small courtyards rather than large yards.
-Deck areas tend to be compact (10–20m²), which keeps the total cost down, but minimum charges still apply.
-Fence painting in these areas benefits from shorter fence runs.
+Compact inner-city courtyards (Surry Hills, Newtown, Marrickville, Erskineville).
+Many inner-city Sydney homes have small courtyards rather than large yards.
+Deck areas tend to be compact (10–20 m2), which keeps the total material cost down, but most painters have a minimum charge of $400–$600 regardless of area.
+Fence painting in these areas benefits from shorter fence runs, and side access is usually tight, meaning painters may need to carry equipment through the house.

 Hiring a Licensed Painter in NSW